-When submitting your course upload documents a member of our Support Team will reach out to you within a day to confirm that we received your submission.
+When submitting your course upload documents, a member of our Support Team will respond within a day to confirm that we received your submission.
 They will do an initial check to ensure all of the necessary details have been provided.
-Once we have everything needed, we will have your courses up within 10 working days.
+Once we have everything needed and accurate, we will have your courses up within 10 business days.

 What if I want to re-submit courses I’ve loaded in the past?

-To expedite the process, we can provide you with a pre-populated course upload document of all your previously listed courses.
+To expedite the process, we can provide you with a pre-filled course upload form containing all your previously listed courses.
 All we would need in return are the new course dates.

-Please reach out to firstname.lastname@example.org requesting a “Pre-populated Course Upload Document” and our team will happily oblige.
+Please reach out to firstname.lastname@example.org requesting a “Pre-filled Course Upload Form” and our team will happily oblige.

 How do I find my Dropbox folder?